CodeIgniter-TW/CodeIgniter-UserGuide/source/installation/upgrade_300.rst

 	sooner rather than later.

 ***********************************************************
-Step 20: Check your usage of Text helper highlight_phrase()
+步驟 20: Check your usage of Text helper highlight_phrase()
 ***********************************************************

 The default HTML tag used by :doc:`Text Helper <../helpers/text_helper>` function